magicmq/pyspigot-documentation/writingscripts.md

 For more information about Jython, visit [jython.org](https://www.jython.org/).

+## Standard Python Libraries

+Jython *does not* support many of the built-in Python modules (i.e. those that are written in C for Python).
+These would have to be ported to Java or implemented with a JNI bridge.
+Some built-in modules have been ported to Jython, most notably `cStringIO`, `cPickle`, `struct`, and `binascii`.
+Jython's documentation states it is unlikely JNI modules will ever be included in the Jython proper.

+Jython now supports a large marjority of the standard Python library.
+However, Jython's documentation has been slow in keeping up with these additions, so if Jython's documentation does not reference a library, it may still be supported.

+If you want to use a standard Python module in your script, try importing it.
+If that works, then you're probably all set.
+You can also call `dir()` on the modules to check the list of functions it implements.

 ## Basic Script Information

 All PySpigot scripts are designed to be *self-contained*, single files.
 This means that each script will, at most, consist of one file only.
 Additionally, scripts are *isolated* from one another, meaning they do not share variables, functions, or scope.
 Scripts are capable of interacting with one another in various ways (more detail on this below), but think of each .py file in the `scipts` folder as an individual entity, executed in its own environment.